zhangms1709/cervantes/README.md

 ## SeqGAN

 The Sequence Generative Adversarial Network consists of a generator and a discriminator which consists of one dense layer with sigmoid activation.
-After running 1000 batches, there was a memory allocation error, and thus, to remedy this, I used OSCAR, Brown's high performance computing clusters.
+After running 1000 batches, there was a memory allocation error due to the size of the dataset.
+In order to resolve this issue, the model's training ran on Brown's High Performance Computing Clusters, known as [OSCAR](https://docs.ccv.brown.edu/oscar/).

 ## Comparison